evhub/rabbit/README.md

 Math in rabbit is very similar to in any other programming language.
 Rabbit's mathematical operators are fairly conventional:
 ```
 1+1	# Addition (result = 2) (evaluated left to right, highest precedence)
 3-5	# Subtraction (result = -2) (evaluated left to right, highest precedence)
 2*3	# Multiplication (result = 6) (evaluated left to right, medium precedence)
 1/2	# Division (result = 0.5) (evaluated left to right, medium precedence)
 3^2	# Exponentiation (result = 9) (evaluated right to left, low precedence)
 8%3	# Modulo / Remainder (result = 2) (evaluated left to right, high precedence)
 ```

 These different operations can, and should, be grouped using parentheses.
 Additionally, certain equivalent structures also exist:
 ```
 2(x)	# Parentheses multiplication (evaluated left to right, very low precedence)
 2x	# Coefficient multiplication (evaluated left to right, very low precedence, same as parentheses)
 ```

 #### Rabbits Are Lazy

 Most lines of rabbit code constitute function or variable definitions.
 The syntax for these is fairly straightforward:
 ```
 a = x+1			# A variable definition
 f(x,y) = 2(x+y)		# A function definition
 ```

 You might notice that at the point when a is defined x has not yet been defined, and yet a is told that it needs to have one greater than the value of x.
 Not only will this construction not raise an error in Rabbit, Rabbit won't even known until you do something with a.
 That's because Rabbit uses lazy evaluation.
 By default, when you define a variable, Rabbit will simply store the string of characters you typed in and not actually do anything with it until you try to use it somewhere else.
-This can be very useful when wanting one variable (a) to reflect the possibly changing values of another variable (x).
+This can be very useful when wanting one variable (a) to reflect the possibly changing value of another variable (x).

 It is, however, possible to circumvent lazy evaluation and force Rabbit to figure out what the value is and calculate it then and there.
 This can't be used with functions, however, because that wouldn't make sense: Rabbit can't calculate them yet no matter what because they haven't been supplied with arguments.
 The syntax for circumventing lazy evaluation is very simple:
 ```
 a := x+1	# The colon tells the interpreter not to do lazy evaluation
 ```

 Because one of the most common reasons to circumvent lazy evaluation is to increment or decrement a variable, or otherwise use the variable itself in giving it a new value, special syntax was added to do so: